nlesc-sherlock/Sherlock/topics/timeline-visualization.md

 I think this is probably enough to fill up the first sprint.

-## Further reading
+## further reading

 Additional literature (and data) can be found one our [Sherlock OneDrive](https://nlesc.sharepoint.com/sites/sherlock/_layouts/15/GroupsDocuments.aspx#InplviewHashaeee6a96-ce93-4f21-a2d0-3055e41f961d=).

 Of particular interest are:
 - The paper by [Worring et al. (2012)](https://nlesc.sharepoint.com/sites/sherlock/Shared%20Documents/papers/timeline%20visualization/WorringICM2012.pdf) touches on most of the problems that we will encounter, so please read through that before the sprint.
 - I also found a couple of books online about visual analytics.
 These are:
-   - [_Solving problems with visual analytics_]](https://nlesc.sharepoint.com/sites/sherlock/Shared%20Documents/papers/timeline%20visualization/2010-keim-et-al-visual-analytics-book-lowres.pdf) by Keim et al (2010)
+   - [_Solving problems with visual analytics_](https://nlesc.sharepoint.com/sites/sherlock/Shared%20Documents/papers/timeline%20visualization/2010-keim-et-al-visual-analytics-book-lowres.pdf) by Keim et al (2010)